 We have proof in the thousands of CGM graphs, the A1c reports and personal testimonials of people who have tried and succeeded long term with this low-carb eating plan.
 It is the only way to reduce blood glucose swings and achieve normal (non-diabetic) blood glucose levels, thus limiting the risk of long term diabetes complications.

-I want to live a long, healthy life, despite my Type 1 diabetes.
-Now, I may just live a healthier life than many non-diabetics, because I am greatly limiting my carbohydrate intake.
+I want to live a long, healthy life, despite type 1 diabetes.
+Now, I may just live a healthier life than many non-diabetics because I am greatly limiting my carbohydrate intake.
 I've stopped consuming all sugars and am monitoring my blood levels very closely.

 Here's to our health!

-If you're interested in more information about the changes you can make in your own diet, whether you're diabetic or not, please review our coaching options or send me a note to discuss your personal needs.
+If you're interested in more information about the changes you can make in your own diet, whether you're diabetic or not, please review our coaching options or send a note through our Contact Us page to discuss your personal needs.